hackzilla-project/TicketBundle/Resources/doc/setup/install.md

  Next: When you're ready, create a migration with php bin/console make:migration
 ```

-Finally, you can use the custom aker commands to update these entities with the required fields.
+Finally, you can use the custom Maker commands to update these entities with the required fields.

 ```php
 % bin/console make:entity:ticket